Approximate Thompson Sampling for Learning Linear Quadratic Regulators with $O(\sqrt{T})$ Regret: Online Learning Algorithm

 Our proposed algorithm is presented in Algorithm~\ref{alg:ula}.
-Here, $t_k$ and $T_k$ denote the start time and the length of episode $k$ respectively.
+We employ dynamic episode scheduling, as it has been shown to be effective in the literature~\cite{abbasi2011regret, ouyang2019posterior, abeille2017thompson}.
+In the algorithm, $t_k$ and $T_k$ denote the start time and the length of episode $k$, respectively.
 By definition, $t_1=1$ and $t_{k+1} = t_k + T_k$.
-The length of episode $k$ is chosen as $T_k = k+1$.
-To update the posterior, or equivalently, its potential at episode $k$, we use the dataset $\mathcal{D}:= \{(z_t, x_{t+1})\}_{t_{k-1} \leq t \leq t_{k} - 1}$ collected during the previous episode.
-It follows from \eqref{posterior} that the potential can be updated as Line 5, where $\mathbf{U}_0$ is set to be $U_1$, the potential of the prior.
+The episode length is chosen as $T_k = k+1$.
+To update the posterior—or equivalently, the potential—at episode $k$, we use the dataset $\mathcal{D}:= \{(z_t, x_{t+1})\}_{t_{k-1} \leq t \leq t_{k} - 1}$ collected during the previous episode.
+It follows from \eqref{posterior} that the potential can be updated as Line 5, where $\mathbf{U}_0$ is initialized as $U_1$, the potential of the prior.
+Approximate TS is then performed using the preconditioned ULA with the preconditioner, step size, and number of iterations chosen as $\tilde{P}_{k}:= {P}_{t_k}$, $\tilde{\gamma}_k:={\gamma}_{t_k}$ and $\tilde{N}_k:=\max(1, \lceil{N}_{t_k}\rceil)$, where